 Replacement or repair of rental equipment when required by the rental agreement.

-Contracts with instate nonprofit agencies for the blind under RCW 19.06.020.
+Contracts with any nonprofit agency for the blind located within the state under RCW 19.06.020.

-Contracts awarded by institutions of higher education from non-state funds.
+Contracts awarded by institutions of higher education from nonstate funds.

 Mass media services (e.g. newspapers, journals, television, radio, or billboards) only when no comparable competition exists for reaching the target audience with the intended media type.